 Advising in the Psychology Department is done in many different formats.
 We offer appointments, walk-in advising and various forms of group advising.
 Our appointments are scheduled on-line at the Psychology Undergraduate website.
 Walk-ins are available Monday - Friday from 1:00 - 3:00 during the academic year.
-Advising takes place in the Undergraduate Psychology Advising Center in Room 100, Psychology Building.
-Our group advising takes place through our seminars, workshops, and multiple events that you will have the option to participate in throughout the year.
+Advising takes place in the Undergraduate Psychology Advising Center in Room 100 Psychology Building.
+Group advising takes place through seminars, workshops, and other multiple events that you will have the option to participate in throughout the year.